aleahfaa/EF234304-Graph-Theory-Group-3-Final-Project/README.md

     - Have Conflict? -> who is in conflict with whom:
         - If Yes → check is there overlapping time? → If yes, then these two classes cannot be concurrent, if not, then these classes can be concurrent.
         - If No → These 2 classes have no conflict and can be held simultaneously.
-4. Show Each Node and its Neighbors
+4. Show Each Node and its Neighbors <br>
     Displays the results of the conflict graph that has been created.
 The program displays each class (node) along with a list of other classes that conflict with it (its neighbors).
 5. Welsh-Powell Coloring
     - Grouping classes based on time conflicts.
     - With this algorithm, each class is assigned a color (time slot).
 Conflicting classes cannot be at the same time, while safe classes can be at the same time.
-6. Group by Color
+6. Group by Color <br>
     After each class is assigned a color that indicates a time slot, the program then groups classes that have the same color.
-7. Output
+7. Output <br>
     Print scheduling results in the form of:
       - Color or time slot for each class
       - Group classes based on the same time slot.

 ## Input - Output
 ### Input